mdn/content/files/en-us/web/api/rtcsessiondescription/index.md

 _The `RTCSessionDescription` doesn't inherit any methods._

 - {{domxref("RTCSessionDescription.RTCSessionDescription", "RTCSessionDescription()")}} {{deprecated_inline}}
   - : This constructor returns a new `RTCSessionDescription`.
-The parameter is a {{domxref("RTCSessionDescriptionInit")}} dictionary containing the values to assign the two properties.
+The parameter is a [`RTCSessionDescriptionInit`](#rtcsessiondescriptioninit) dictionary containing the values to assign the two properties.
 - {{domxref("RTCSessionDescription.toJSON()")}}
   - : Returns a {{Glossary("JSON")}} description of the object.
 The values of both properties, {{domxref("RTCSessionDescription.type", "type")}} and {{domxref("RTCSessionDescription.sdp", "sdp")}}, are contained in the generated JSON.